 Oliveira served as coach at Battle Creek (Mich.) in the Northwoods League during the summer of 2013 where he began the season as an assistant coach and was soon promoted to the head coaching position.

 A four-time letterman at Pacific (2006-10), Oliveira was a three-time all-big West Conference selection who was rated as the ninth-best catcher in the nation by Rivals.com in 2008.
 He was also named to the 2009 Johnny Bench Award Watch list, an honor presented to the top collegiate catcher in the nation.

 In addition, Oliveira still ranks among the top 10 on the Pacific career lists in games, at bats, runs, triples, walks and total bases.

-The 27-year-old Oliveira earned his bachelor's degree in communications from Pacific in 2009 as well as a master's degree in education from the same school in 2011.
+The 27-year-old Oliveira earned his bachelor's degree in communications from Pacific in 2009 as well as a master's degree in education, also from Pacific, in 2011.